 Sports lighting systems consume power which over time can be significant, and IES RP-6-15 defines methods for maximizing energy efficiency.

 The IES-suite joins standards developed by the International Code Council (International Building Code), the Institute of Electrical and Electronic Engineers (IEEE 3001.9) and the National Fire Protection Association (NFPA 70) that must be applied skillfully by design professionals and by athletic facility managers.
 Other consensus standards developers such as the American Society of Heating and Refrigeration Engineers and the Entertainment Services and Technology Association are moving into this space.
-Keep in mind that the IES typically deals with the application of best practice in illumination.

 At the moment, the University of Kentucky, Renslelaer Polytechnic Institute and Lawrence Berkeley National Laboratory are participating in the technical committee along with other subject matter experts.